-It should be noted that for 2017, the activity associated with the transportation pass through was accounted for in a special revenue fund, which was combined with the General Fund for financial reporting purposes.
+It should be noted that for 2018, the activity associated with the transportation pass through was accounted for in a special revenue fund, which was combined with the General Fund for financial reporting purposes.

-Actual revenues and other sources were more than budgeted by approximately \$472 thousand.
+Actual revenues and other sources were more than budgeted by approximately \$752 thousand.
 This was attributable to the net impact of an increase in tuition revenue.
 For budget purposes, cost-sharing for various Region employees shared by the elementary districts, the reimbursement is shown as a revenue stream.

-Actual expenditures were less than budgeted amounts by approximately \$26 thousand.
-Significant positive budget variances occurred in the following categories: Purchased professional & technical services and supplies.
-Personal service for compensation was higher than budgeted due to staffing changes and retirements.
+Actual expenditures were more than budgeted amounts by approximately \$439 thousand.
+Significant negative budget variances occurred in the following categories: Personal service - compensation and benefits was due to increased student population that led to staffing changes and from retirements.
 These increased accrued earnings that were paid which increased compensation expenditures.
 The Schedule of Revenues and Expenditures - Budget and Actual is presented on page 68 following the Notes to the Financial Statements.